 New York City Workshops for Teachers

-The National Archives at New York City is pleased to offer free professional development workshops on a variety of topics related to the records of the National Archives.
+We offer free professional development workshops on a variety of topics related to the records of the National Archives.
 These workshop sessions are suitable for educators, student teachers, administrators, homeschooling parents.
 Each lasts from 90 (minimum) to 120 minutes and can take place on- or off-site (exceptions noted).
+Contact us for information about registration.

 You will learn about the variety of primary sources available at the National Archives and how to access them.
 In addition, you will have the opportunity to work with facsimiles, digitized records, microfilm, and original records from our holdings.
 (Half- or full-day, on-site only.)